Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-26-hello-android.md

 2) Now, do you want the view you are designing to be launched individually or do you want everytime user to go from A->B. If you want B be to be allowed to launch individually : it needs to be an activity.
 3) Are you making a resuable view?
 Well not exactly a view but a **wrapper** that shows a particular view and act as its controller : **if yes, go for a fragment**.

+## Intent
+Intent is used to communicate with other activities within the OS or within the app itself.
+They are at the core of the android framework.
+If you want to launch browser app - just create a new intent specifiying its package.
+If you want to open another activity of your app - create another and set the activity class and just launch the intent.

 ## Manifest